-When an AK is suspected to be an early cancer, the physician may take tissue for biopsy by shaving off a portion of the AK with a scapel or scraping the lesion with a curette (an instrument with a sharp ring-shaped tip).
+Early treatment can eliminate almost all actinic keratoses before they become skin cancers.
+If an AK is suspected to be an early cancer, the physician may take tissue for biopsy by shaving off a portion of the AK with a scalpel or scraping the lesion with a curette (an instrument with a sharp ring-shaped tip).
 The curette may also be used to scrape off the base of the lesion.
-Bleeding is stopped with an electrocautery needle or by applying trichloroacetic acid (TCA).
+Bleeding is stopped with an electrocautery needle, or by applying trichloroacetic acid (TCA).
 Local anesthesia is necessary.

-This method, best known for reversing the signs of photoaging, is also used to remove some superficial actinic keratoses on the face, especially when other techniques have not succeeded.
-Trichloroacetic acid (TCA) and/or similar chemicals are applied directly to the skin, causing the top skin layers to slough off.
-New skin generally regrows within a few weeks.
-This technique may require local anesthesia and can cause temporary discoloration and irritation.
+- Chemical peel: Best known for reversing the signs of photoaging, this technique is also used to remove some superficial actinic keratoses on the face, especially when other techniques have not succeeded.
+The physician applies trichloroacetic acid and/or similar chemicals to the face, causing the top skin layers to slough off.